All Products

 Step 1: Create a multi-cluster gateway on an ACK One Fleet instance

-Create a multi-cluster gateway from an MseIngressConfig object on an ACK One Fleet instance and then connect associated clusters to the multi-cluster gateway.
-By default, the gateway is deployed across zones for high availability.
+Create a multi-cluster gateway on the ACK One Fleet instance and attach associated clusters to the multi-cluster gateway.
+By default, the multi-cluster gateway is deployed across zones to ensure high availability.

 1. Obtain and record the vSwitch ID of the ACK One Fleet instance.